 Have you ever noticed the same superstars getting all of the recognition?
 Are rewards are tied to sales or years of service?
 As deserving as your top producers and senior employees may be, your other employees are contributing to the company's success, too.

-While one employee may have landed a big new account, another may have reduced the company's exposure to risk, another may have recently completed an intense training program, another may have wowed a customer with a creative solution, and another may have negotiated a large discount on raw materials.
-Look for, and celebrate, "wins" of all kinds both publicly and privately.
+While one employee may have landed a big new account, another may have reduced the company's exposure to risk, and yet another may have recently completed an intense training program.
+Look for and celebrate "wins" of all kinds both publicly and privately.

-Implementing peer-to-peer rewards is an effective way to ensure that your employees feel recognized and appreciated for their contributions.
-Instead of an annual, top-down approach, peer recognition programs empower employees to recognize and reward one another on a much more frequent basis.
+Encouraging peer recognition is an effective way to ensure that your employees feel recognized and appreciated for their contributions.
+Instead of an annual, top-down approach, peer recognition programs like Bonusly empower employees to recognize and reward one another on a much more frequent basis.

-Although peer to peer recognition is one of the most effective methods to ensure employees know they're appreciated, there are many complimentary initiatives you can implement that dovetail nicely with it.
+Although peer recognition is one of the most effective methods to ensure employees know they're appreciated, there are many complimentary initiatives you can implement that dovetail nicely with it.

 3. Host Lunch and Learns

 Each of your employees has a list of unique talents.
 Some of those talents may still be hidden.
 Take the initiative, pick up lunch for the team, and organize a half-hour event to learn from each other.

-Spring is coming soon -- perhaps someone from the team is a bicycle enthusiast in their spare time, and would be willing to teach a quick seminar on basic spring bike tune-ups.
+Perhaps someone from the team is a bicycle enthusiast in their spare time and would be willing to teach a quick seminar on basic spring bike tune-ups.

-The bike example is one of many.
-Use your creativity, and solicit feedback from the team on what they'd like to learn next.
+What would your team like to learn about or share?
+Use your creativity, and solicit feedback from the team on what they'd like to hear about.

 4. Offer professional development

-Providing development opportunities and encouraging employees to grow within your organization is one of the most powerful ways you can show how much you appreciate their decision to work with you.
+Providing professional development opportunities and encouraging employees to grow within your organization is one of the most powerful ways you can show your appreciation.

 Don't make the mistake of thinking that investing in your team's education is simply grooming them for their next position at another company.
 By supporting their professional development, you're showing the team how much you value their current skills, and the things they bring to the table.
 Your investment also shows your interest in seeing them grow with you over the long term.